A volunteer organization dedicated to helping the stray, feral and barn cats of Prince Edward Island

 Feral cats are the offspring of stray or abandoned pet cats, raised without close human contact.
 They typically live in colonies where food and shelter are available.

-What is a trap-neuter-release (TNR) program?
+What is a trap-neuter-return (TNR) program?

 Why TNR?

 TNR is considered to be the most humane and economical solution to the problem of feral and stray cat overpopulation by experts such as the American Veterinary Medical Association, American Humane Association, Humane Society of the United States, and the Cat Fanciers’ Association.
-TNR helps to stabilize and maintain healthy feral/stray cat colonies with the least possible cost to local governments and residents, while providing a better life for the animals themselves.
+TNR helps to stabilize and maintain healthy feral/stray cat colonies with the least possible cost to local governments and residents while providing a better life for the animals themselves.

 Benefits of a TNR program include: